Estaing, Aveyron tourism & sightseeing

 Visit Estaing (Midi-Pyrenees, France)Photo Gallery

-The village is on the route of one of the important pilgrim trails to Santiago de Compostela, in part because the relics of St Fleuret are held in the village church.
+The village is on the route of one of the important pilgrim trails to Santiago de Compostela, in part because the relics of Saint Fleuret are situated in the village church.

 On the edge of the village is a wine co-operative where you can taste and buy wines from the Estaing area.